 What’s your favorite thing about being a PT?

-My favorite thing about being a PT is the value I'm able to provide to my patients and thier families lives.
+My favorite thing about being a PT is the value I'm able to provide to my patients and their families lives.
 As mentioned previously the bond we formulate with the humans we touch is irreplaceable.
-We help people during the most challenging times of their lives, after thier entire world just got turned upside down, and we show them all the amazing things thier capable of acheiving.
+We help people during the most challenging times of their lives, after their entire world just got turned upside down, and we show them all the amazing things their capable of achieving.
 Things that they wouldn't have even imagined they'd achieve again.
 I love being able to teach spinal cord injured patients how to regain their independence, get onto the floor to play with their kids, or navigate their WC up or down stairs to show them there is no barrier they can't overcome.
 As a PT we provide a service no other profession can provide, which is truly helping our patients live a life worth living.